containers/podman-desktop/website/docs/kubernetes/applying-a-yaml-manifest.md

 # Applying a YAML manifest

-Based on your needs, you can apply a YAML manifest to create a Kubernetes object, such as `Node`, `Deployment`, `Service`, `PersistentVolumeClaim`, and others.
+You can deploy a YAML manifest to create a Kubernetes object, such as `Node`, `Deployment`, `Service`, `PersistentVolumeClaim`, and others.
 For example, a Kubernetes deployment that requires sensitive data storage, you can apply a YAML manifest to create a `Secret` object.

 #### Prerequisites